 How does CBD oil help with stress and anxiety issues?

-You can try CBD hemp oil for pets, which can help give your dog relief from stress and anxiety that might be causing panting.
-CBD is a natural substance that comes from the hemp plant and contains calming and relaxing properties.
-It changes the response of the brain’s receptors to serotonin (a hormone responsible for stabilizing emotions, mood, and feelings of wellness and managing anxiety).
+You can try CBD hemp oil for pets, which can help relieve stress and anxiety that might cause panting.
+CBD is a natural hemp plant substance with calming and relaxing properties.

 Is it time to see the vet?